Aryesh-M/Learn/SQL Server.md

 ### How to find blocking queries in SQL Server
+* Blocking occurs if there are open transactions
+>  **DBCC OpenTran** will display only the oldest active transaction.
+It is not going to show you all the open transactions.
+>
+>  **SQL Server processes can be killed using**
+>    1. SQL Server Activity Montitor
+>    2. Using SQL command  ```sql   KILL Process_ID ```
+>
+>  **What happens when you kill a session**
+>  _All the work that the transaction has done will be rolled back.
+The database must be put back in the state it was in, before the transaction started._

 ### SQL SERVER except operator
 ### Difference between EXCEPT and NOT in SQL Server